Tahpanhes: Name

 The meaning of the name remains uncertain although it appears to be of an Egyptian origin.
 Biblical scholar John L. McKenzie refers the name to T-h-p-nhsj meaning Fortress of the Nubian, while William Albright adds it means Fortress of Pinehas.
+Herodotus calls it "Daphnae of Pelusion", and claims it was a fortress against the "Arabians and Assyrians".
 Daressy and Spiegelberg connect the name with the hieroglyphic word Tephen.

 History

 King Psammetichus (664–610 BC) established a garrison of foreign mercenaries at Daphnae, mostly Carians and Ionian Greeks (Herodotus ii.
 154).